box/box-openapi/CONTRIBUTING.md

 ## Translation

-Once every few weeks the `en` branch is snapshotted to the `en-snapshot` branch and imported into out our in-house translation system (Moji) and sent off for translation.
+Once every few weeks a snapshot of the `en` branch is created on the `en-snapshot` branch and imported into out our in-house translation system (`Moji`) and sent off for translation.

 Once the translation is completed, the translated content is pushed to the `jp` branch, which then triggers a rebuild of the Japanese developer documentation.